Welcome to Selah Management, a world-class property management firm for your precious investments

 Many investment property owners think they save money by fixing their properties independently, but they often miss these three things that hurt them from achieving their goals.

 Real estate is to be an investment, nothing more, nothing less.
 The time you take away to work on the property reduces your earnings.
-You are taking your mind off your other goals to run off to handle the problems that suddenly emerged.
-You are spending time away from family, friends, and possibly money-earning business meetings to deal with the problems, not just physically but mentally as well.
+You are taking your mind off your other goals to run off to handle the problems that suddenly emerged when your tenants called.
+You are spending time away from family, friends, and possibly money-earning business activities to deal with the problems, not just physically but mentally as well.
 Real estate is no longer your passive income where you enjoy the growing money in the bank, but something you actively must work on to keep it going.

 It may damage your professionalism at work.
 If you're a higher-income, full-time professional, which many property owners are, rushing off to urgent crises during workdays at your rental is impractical, and it can hurt your career.
 Employers will not appreciate your need to take leave for unpredictable and unscheduled demands.
 It may also give you internal conflicts about your professionalism.